Where are my deeds kept?

 Are land certificates and charge certificates still valid?

-In the past we registered land or property we used to issue documents called either:
+In the past when we registered land or property we used to issue documents called either:

-- a land certificate (where there was no mortgage on a title), or
+- a land certificate (where there was no mortgage on the land or property), or

-We no longer issue these certificates and any that exist have no legal status.
+We no longer issue these certificates and any in existence have no legal status.